-Megan Jones (@MeganJonesEsq) is a California Bay Area-based lawyer who focuses on recovering damages for companies who are victims of antitrust cartels for price-fixing, tying, restraints of trade, and other competition violations.
+Megan Jones (@MeganJonesEsq), Co-Chair of the firm's Antitrust practice group, is a California Bay Area-based lawyer who focuses on recovering damages for companies who are victims of antitrust cartels for price-fixing, tying, restraints of trade, and other competition violations.
 With 19 years of experience in antitrust class actions, Megan is trusted by courts to lead large and complex antitrust cases:

 - In re Local TV Advertising Litigation (Sole Lead counsel)

 - In re Diisocyanates Antitrust Litigation (Co-Lead counsel)